redwanX/warehouse-management-client/README.md

 ## SHORT DESCRIPTION
+This Repository is for client side code of FURNITURE HOUSE.
 This is a furniture inventory management Website for multiple user .
 Means multiple user can create and account here and manage his furniture business.
 Which makes easy to manage business calculations!

 ## FEATURES AND FUNCTIONALITIES